Orient (manga): Manga

 Orient, written and illustrated by Shinobu Ohtaka, was serialized in Kodansha's Weekly Shōnen Magazine from May 30, 2018, to January 6, 2021.
-The manga was then transferred to Kodansha's Bessatsu Shōnen Magazine on February 9, 2021.
-Kodansha has compiled its chapters into individual tankōbon volumes.
-The first volume was published on August 17, 2018.
-As of March 9, 2023, eighteen volumes have been released.
+The manga was then transferred to Kodansha's Bessatsu Shōnen Magazine on February 9, 2021, and finished on October 9, 2024.
+Kodansha collected its chapters in 22 tankōbon volumes, released from August 17, 2018, to November 8, 2024.

 In March 2020, Kodansha USA announced the acquisition of the manga for English language digital release, with the first volume being released on April 7, 2020.
 Kodansha USA also announced the print release of the manga starting on January 26, 2021.
-The manga has also been licensed in Germany by Kazé and in France by Pika.

-Volume list
+Volumes

 Anime

 On January 4, 2021, it was announced that the series will receive an anime television series adaptation.
 The series is animated by A.C.G.T and directed by Tetsuya Yanagisawa, with Mariko Kunisawa handling the scripts, Takahiro Kishida designing the characters, and Hideyuki Fukasawa composing the series' music.
 It aired from January 6 to March 24, 2022, on TV Tokyo and AT-X. Da-ice performed the series' opening theme song "Break Out", while Wataru Hatano performed the series' ending theme song "Naniiro."
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Medialink licensed the series in Southeast Asia and South Asia; they released it on Ani-One Ultra YouTube channel for membership subscribers, iQIYI and Animax Asia.
 On January 13, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on February 23.

 At the end of the twelfth episode, a second cour was announced, which aired from July 12 to September 27, 2022.
 The opening theme song is "Break it down" by Sōta Hanamura from Da-ice and Lil' Fang from Faky, while the ending theme song is "Irochigai no Itotaba" by Gakuto Kajiwara.